bmillare/dj/README.md

 ## Motivation

-"dj takes the cacaphony of java, git, clojure, clojurescript and build tools and mixes it into something harmonious."
+Dj takes the cacaphony of java, git, clojure, clojurescript and build tools and mixes it into something harmonious akin to a clojure distribution.
+Clojure is a dynamic language: shouldn't managing our projects be too?
+Dj supports the goal of never having to close your REPL.

-In a nutshell, dj is an attempt to make a clojure distribution.
-To be more accessible, dj now uses leiningen as a base for creating a distribution.

-Lots of changes in the new branch, more to come.
+### A little bit more in depth

+Again, the purpose of dj is to provide a more **dynamic** and **integrated** development environment.
+As a start, dj accomplishes this by defining a simple directory structure for managing your clojure projects: `dj/usr/src`, and `dj/tmp`.
+Having a standard layout enables dj and the developer to have some common ground for installing and managing your projects.
+As you create new projects or clone projects in `dj/usr/src` you can then load these projects into your already running REPL by using `dj.dependencies/resolve-project`: dj will automatically install projects via git if necessary, load dependencies, and set classpaths as specified in the project's `project.clj` file.

+If during development you want your projects to depend on each other and have dj recursively load the projects, you can specify source dependencies with the `:dj/dependencies` key in the project's `project.clj` file.
+Under the hood, dj implements its own `project.clj` parser and delegates to leiningen as necessary.
+(Note: In the future, this may better implemented as a leiningen plugin).

+Dj also provides convenience utilities for clojurescript, and datomic.
+For clojurescript, dj makes it easy to depend on the development version.
+There are also utilities for starting and stopping a browser environment for the browser connected cljs REPL.
+For datomic, there is a utility to install datomic into the local maven repository from the zip file.
+(Under the hood, `cemerick.pomegranate.aether/install` is being used).

+Dj uses jgit under the hood.
+This is what dj uses to install outside source projects.
+Also, this means, dj can update itself.

 ## Installation Notes